IPadawans/TodoList/README.md

 # TodoList
 # Backend
 * When you pull the application, run `yarn` on directory of project
-* For backend of application, is necessary postgres on you environment, runing at port 5432.
+* For backend of application, is necessary postgres on you environment, runing at port 5432, and a database named `todolistsaipos`.
 * Follow the `.env.example` file to create a file named `.env`, in that file, fill the informations to correctly run application
 * Run application with command `yarn dev:server`
 * Available routes: